 How to Remove a Security Key from Your Microsoft Account

-Removing a security key from your Microsoft account stops unauthorized access.
-A security key is a small physical device or app that proves your identity when you sign in, acting like a digital key for your account.
+Removing a security key from your Microsoft account takes less than two minutes when a physical token or authentication device goes missing.
+A security key is a small physical device like a USB fob that proves who you are when you sign in, adding extra safety beyond a normal password.

 Go to the Microsoft My Account page, sign in, and navigate to Security Info.
 Locate the security key you wish to remove and select the “Delete” option, then confirm your decision.
 This will prevent the key from accessing your account.